-In a large sauce pan, heat olive oil to medium high heat.
+- In a large sauté pan, heat olive oil to medium high heat.
 Add 1/2 the stew meat and sear on one side for 1-2 minutes.
 Flip and sear on the other.
 Remove to slow cooker and repeat with remaining half of the stew meat.

-Put pan back on stove and add tomato paste and a 1/2 cup of beef broth.
+- Put pan back on stove and add 1/2 cup of beef broth.
 Stir around to get all the brown bits moving around.
-Add onion and sauté for a couple of minutes.
 Pour over the meat in the slow cooker.

-Add the carrots, celery, potatoes, beef broth, red wine, Worcestershire Sauce, bay leaves, and additional salt and pepper.
-Add additional water if needed to fully cover the vegetables.
+- Add the onion, carrots, celery, potatoes, mushrooms, remaining beef broth, red wine (optional), Worcestershire Sauce, bay leaves, and additional salt and pepper (to taste).

 - Cook on high for 4-5 hours, or low for 8-9 hours.
 During the last hour of cooking, add the frozen peas.